-Historically, US regulation of telecommunications firms had carved up the market into global distinct segments, each assigned to different carriers.
-These included domestic telephone carriers, domestic telegraph carriers, domestic satellite carriers, international voice carriers, international record carriers (IRCs); the international satellite carrier, the international marine cable consortium, and carriers for domestic non-voice satellite communications.
-Though AT&T participated in several of these market segments, as a rule the different sectors and firms were segregated from each other.
+Historically, US regulation of telecommunications firms had carved up market into distinct the global segments, each assigned to different These included domestic carriers. telephone carriers, domestic telegraph carriers. domestic satellite carriers. international voice carriers, international record carriers (IRCs): international satellite carrier, marine the international consortium, and carriers for domestic satellite communications. non-voice Though AT&T participated in several of these market segments, as a rule the and firms were different sectors segregated from each other.